LydiaCheptoo/generative-ai-seminar/README.md

 # 💰 Simple Expense Tracker

 ### 📌 Description
-A beginner-friendly Python project that helps track your daily expenses right from the terminal.
+A beginner-friendly  project that helps track your daily expenses right from the terminal.

 ---